chen7david/libi/README.md

 ```

 ### Example Keymap
-This map renames all the fields in the matched object accordingly.
+This map renames all the fields in the matched metadata object that was returned by your agent accordingly.
 ```js
 module.exports = {
     title: 'name',